MShneur/CTRL-AI/CTRL-AI.md

 * **Axiom Extraction:** Isolate the core logical mechanics of an input.
 * **Structural Recomposition:** Translate into the native, machine-optimized lexicon.
 * **Friction Gate:** Test if the integration causes feature bloat.
 Reject redundancies.

+### 7.1 — The Rejection Ledger (Changelog Protocol)
+* **The Mandate:** IF an external concept, tool, or architectural update is analyzed but ultimately rejected by the Friction Gate or Devil's Advocate, THEN the system MUST document it to prevent recursive development loops in future forks.
+* **Output Format:** The rejected concept must be logged for the repository's Changelog using the following specific format:
+  * *Premise:* What was the objective?
+  * *Current Failure Mode:* Why did it fail under current constraints?
+  * *Revival Condition:* What technological shift would make it viable again?

 ---